sdiehl/write-you-a-haskell/002_parsers.md

 **Generalizing String**

 The limitations of the String type are well-known, but what is particularly nice about this approach is that it adapts to different stream types simply by adding an additional parameter to the Parser type which holds the stream type.
-In place a more efficient data structure like ``Data.Text`` can replaced.
+In it's place a more efficient string data structure (``Text``, ``ByteString``) can used instead.

 ```haskell
 newtype Parser s a = Parser { parse :: s -> [(a,s)] }